 I ran an easy five through Busse Woods last night and came upon this bridge – as I often do when I run through this preserve – but it caught me differently this time.

-Maybe you’ve crossed your bridge … your bridges.
+Or maybe you’ve crossed your bridge … your bridges.
 Maybe you wait to take a step.